Here are some of the case studies explored in Rules of Activism, by Charles Euchner:

 Occupy: By taking over public places all over the world, the Occupy movement transformed the way people talk about growing inequality.
 But did they solve any problem?

-Love Canal: A high school-educated mother jerked the environmental movement into the streets and the ordinary lives or ordinary people.
+Love Canal: A high school-educated mother expanded the environmental movement from the courthouse to the streets.

-The Anti-Nukes Movement: The Clamshell Alliance’s was frustrated by the failure of their movement against the Seabrook nuclear plant.
-But did they win?
+The Anti-Nukes Movement: The Clamshell Alliance transformed modern activism with its protest against the Seabrook nuclear plant.
+But did the movement win?
+And for how long?